terraform-ibm-modules/terraform-ibm-landing-zone-vpc/landing-zone-submodule/workload-vpc/README.md

-# Landing Zone Workload VPC (Standalone)
+# Landing Zone workload VPC (standalone)

-This specialized module calls the [parent landing-zone-vpc module](../..) with preset configuration that results in a 'workload' VPC whose topology identical to the workload VPC created by the [terraform-ibm-landing-zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/tree/main).
+This specialized submodule calls the root [landing-zone-vpc module](../..) with a preset configuration that results in a workload VPC with a topology that is identical to the workload VPC that is created by the [terraform-ibm-landing-zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/tree/main).

-This submodule can be used by advanced consumers requiring more modularity than provided by the [terraform-ibm-landing-zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/tree/main) to create their topology.
-This module provides one of the building block for this topology.
+You can use this submodule when you need more modularity to create your topology than the terraform-ibm-landing-zone module provides.
+This submodule provides one of the building blocks for this topology.

-An executable example is available [here](../../examples/landing_zone/).
+See the [Landing Zone example](../../examples/landing_zone/) for runnable code.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->